illia-amini/Js-Projects/README.md

 # javascr-test
  ***///***
-the all tourtial of pyhton projects is written in hidden file, if you are interstead in my codes you are able to ask me for, sending or coommting my tourtial to you...
+the all tourtial of Js projects is written in hidden file, if you are interstead in my codes you are able to ask me for, Good Luck:)
-Good Luck:)
-Code By:illia Amini
+Codes By:illia Amini
 # Mind-of-king,Heart-of-warrior
  ***///***